greggman/HappyFunTimes/docs/makinggames.md

 *    useContollerTemplate

-     If `true` then `build.py` will generate `index.html` for you by inserting `controller.html` into `/templates/controller.index.html`
+     Should be 'true'.
+If `true` then `build.py` will generate `index.html` for you by inserting `controller.html` into `/templates/controller.index.html`.
+You want this because it's what inserts the standard UI (the gear menu) and handling of disconnected and switching controllers to other games automatically.

 *    useGameTemplate

-     If `true' then `build.py` will generate `gameview.html` for you by inserting `game.html` into `/templates/game.gameview.html`
+     If `true' then `build.py` will generate `gameview.html` for you by inserting `game.html` into `/templates/game.gameview.html`.
+If you're making an html based game you should most likely set this to true as well as a few other things are handled for you.

-Getting your controller to use the ExampleUI
+Getting your controller to use the CommonUI
 --------------------------------------------

-The example UI currently consists of the player's name at the top fo the display and a gear menu for more options.
-Below that is a space for your controller's specifics.
+The CommonUI currently consists of the gear menu top right of the display as well has handling of name editing, disconnecting, and auto switching to the new games.

-The ExampleUI provides several features including.
+The CommonUI provides several features including.

 *   Handling the player editing their name.